-- mRemoteNG’s open source nature makes sure developers can modify or extend the functionality of this remote connection manager based on their requirements.
+- mRemoteNG’s open source nature makes sure developers can modify or extend this remote connection manager’s functionality based on their requirements.

 - It supports a massive list of remote connection services, including Virtual Network Computing (VNC), SSH, rlogin, HTTP[S], telnet, and Remote Desktop Servers (RDP).